-Pursuant to a Service Agreement, the Advisor is responsible for providing, at the expense of the Trust, certain financial, accounting and administrative services such as legal services, tax, accounting, valuation, financial reporting and performance, compliance and service provider oversight.
-Pursuant to the Service Agreement, the Advisor shall determine, subject to Board approval, the expenses to be reimbursed by the fund, including an overhead allocation.
-The payments under the Service Agreement are not intended to provide a profit to the Advisor.
-Instead, the Advisor provides the services under the Service Agreement because it also provides advisory services under the Advisory Agreement.
-The reimbursement shall be calculated and paid monthly in arrears.
+Pursuant to (i) a Service Agreement with Capital Series (with respect to Classic Value Fund only), Investment Trust (all series), and Investment Trust II (all series); and (ii) an Accounting and Legal Services Agreement with Capital Series (with respect to U.S. Global Leaders Growth Fund only), the Advisor is responsible for providing, at the expense of the applicable Trust or Trusts, certain financial, accounting and administrative services such as legal services, tax, accounting, valuation, financial reporting and performance, compliance and service provider oversight.
+Pursuant to the Service Agreement, the Advisor shall determine, subject to Board approval, the expenses to be reimbursed by each fund, including an overhead allocation.
+Pursuant to the Accounting and Legal Services Agreement, such expenses shall not exceed levels that are fair and reasonable in light of the usual and customary charges made by others for services of the same nature and quality.
+The payments under the Service Agreement and the Accounting and Legal Services Agreement because it also provides advisory services under the Advisor Agreement.
+Pursuant to each Agreement, the reimbursement shall be calculated and paid monthly in arrears.

-The Advisor is not liable for any error of judgment or mistake of law or for any loss suffered by the fund in connection with the matters to which the Service Agreement relates, except losses resulting from willful misfeasance, bad faith or negligence by the Advisor in the performance of its duties or from reckless disregard by the Advisor of its obligations under the Agreement.
+The Advisor is not liable for any error of judgment or mistake of law or for any loss suffered by a fund in connection with the matters to which the Service Agreement or the Accounting and Legal Services Agreement relates, except losses resulting from willful misfeasance, bad faith or negligence by the Advisor in the performance of its duties or from reckless disregard by the Advisor of its obligations under either Agreement.

-The Service Agreement had an initial term of two years, and continues thereafter so long as such continuance is specifically approved at least annually by a majority of the Board and a majority of the Independent Trustees.
-The Trust, on behalf of any or all of the funds, or the Advisor may terminate the Agreement at any time without penalty on 60 days' written notice to the other party.
-The Agreement may be amended by mutual written agreement of the parties, without obtaining shareholder approval.
+The Service Agreement and the Accounting and Legal Services Agreement each had an initial term of two years, and continues thereafter so long as such continuance is specifically approved at least annually by a majority of the Board and a majority of the Independent Trustees.
+The Trust, on behalf of any or all of the funds, or the Advisor may terminate either Agreement at any time without penalty on 60 days' written notice to the other party.
+Either Agreement may be amended by mutual written agreement of the parties, without obtaining shareholder approval.